Venson-W/Venson-W.github.io/content/contact.md

         postcode: '8092'
         country: Switzerland
         country_code: CH
-      directions: Enter Building NO and take the stairs to the office 11.3 on Floor H (H 11.3).
+      directions: "Enter Building NO and take the stairs to the office 11.3 on Floor H (H 11.3)."
       contact_links:
         - icon: twitter
           icon_pack: fab